yeklou/Vega-lite-/README.md

 # Vega-lite-
 Vega-lite Class Assignment:
-These vega-lite code and a screenshot of the output
+These are vega-lite code and a screenshot of the output